cmantuano/askdata-docs/docs/working-with-others.md

 <img src="/media/user-guide/wo_4.png" class="image-doc p-3">

-2. Click on a contact you want to send a Data Card or "Invite" a new one
+2. Click on a contact you want to send a Data Card or **Invite** a new one

 <img src="/media/user-guide/wo_5.png" class="image-doc p-3">